Chemical Engineers are involved in the conversion of raw materials into valuable products, usually on an industrial scale.

 The Cambridge course teaches the fundamental principles behind Chemical and Biochemical Engineering, with the aim of producing graduates that meet the needs of modern process industry.
 It is a multidisciplinary subject with the emphasis very much on applying science to solve real-world problems.

 Chemical Engineering students at Cambridge read either Natural Sciences or General Engineering in their first year, before going on to do Chemical Engineering in subsequent years.
+Both routes provide equally good preparation.
 Applicants therefore specify whether they would like to apply via the Natural Sciences route or via the Engineering route.
-In practice, both routes receive a similar number of applicants, and both routes provide equally good preparation for the course.
+In practice, Emmanuel receives a similar number of applicants for both routes.

 In practice, almost all Chemical Engineering students stay on for the fourth year.
 This includes a research project, and a range of optional advanced topics and broadening material.
 Successful students then graduate with both the BA and MEng degrees.
 The full four-year course is accredited by the Institute of Chemical Engineers, which means that graduating students can apply for Chartered Engineering status after some years of relevant experience without taking further examinations.